Azdaroth/Azdaroth.github.io/source/_posts/2017-03-26-test-driven-ember-testing-holding-button.markdown

 We don't care about waiting for 3 seconds in the tests, we just want to test if it works and to make it fast. `0` sounds like the most reasonable value in such case.

-And let's do some changes in our components:
+And let's change few things in our component:

 ``` javascript app/components/display-todo-item.js
 import Ember from 'ember';